April 1995 - May 2015

 Our customer favorites are probably the giant African Spur Thigh tortoises also known as Sulcattas.
 These guys are so spoiled that not only do they live in an outdoor enclosure during the summer months that is bigger then our entire store (with a greenhouse, trees, and all of the sunshine, grass, wildflowers and clover they can get) but when they're brought inside for the winter they're hand fed by customers every day at 4 o'clock!
 One male, Dos Equis, died in 2014.
 The remaining male (the biggest of the bunch) has three girls in his group.
 We're unsure of their ages because we rescued them as adults some years ago with no real way to tell their age, but we estimate they're between 35 and 50 years old.
 The smallest of the girls, Baby, was born at Pet World in Y2K.
 She came to us in 2010.

-Smaller but not to be forgotten are the four Red Footed tortoises that also spend their winters indoors at Pet World!
+Smaller but not to be forgotten are the Leopard and Red Footed tortoises that also spend their winters indoors at Pet World!
 These adorable little guys are the parents to the baby red foots you see in our store every year.
 They may be smaller but they have all of the personality of our bigger tortoises and absolutely love bananas.
 As the smaller of our tortoise staff members these guys often participate in our Educational Programs and come with us to local schools.

 Carlita came to us in 2011 as Carlos.
 After further examination we realized this full of personality green iguana was actually a female and not a male!
 Soon, Carlos became Carlita and has been a working part of our animal staff ever since.
 When she's not sunning herself in her enclosure, eating, or taking a nap this big girl is making visits to schools, at birthday parties, and is a regular at Story Time Live and Feature Creature!